cryptpad/documentation/user_guide/accessibility.rst

 We keep track of issues we know about in the `Accessibility project <https://github.com/orgs/cryptpad/projects/5>`_.
 These include:

-- Potential keyboard traps when interacting with third-party applications.
+- Potential keyboard traps when interacting with third-party applications
-- Screen reader compatibility issues.
+- Screen reader compatibility issues
-- Limited responsiveness for mobile usage.
+- Limited responsiveness for mobile usage
-- Lack of descriptive error messages across the app.
+- Lack of descriptive error messages across the app

 Assessment Approach
 -------------------